fohofmann/manuals/Singularity.md

 4. Stop your instance: `multipass stop singularity`
 5. More power to your instance: `multipass set local.singularity.cpus=4`, `multipass set local.singularity.disk=20G`, `multipass set local.singularity.memory=10G`.
 This can also be adapted later on (only after stopping your instance), and should depend on your host system.
 I would not exceed 50% of the host system.
 If you want to check your current settings use `multipass get local.singularity.cpus` / `.disk` / `.memory`
 6. Login to your instance: `multipass shell singularity`.
 It takes some seconds, but you should then get some information regarding your instance and the system information.
 7. To install singularity, you need a C compiler on your instance.
-Thus, first update the package index @vm:`sudo apt-get update`.
-Sedond install essentials `sudo apt install build-essential`.
+Thus, first update the package index:`sudo apt-get update`.
+Second install essentials `sudo apt install build-essential`.
 8. Check whether you got it: `gcc --version` should print something line "gcc (Ubuntu 9.4.0-1ubuntu1~20.04.1) 9.4.0"
 9. Follow the instructions above.
 For me worked:
 ```shell